+'''

-''' positional arguments:
+positional arguments:

 name

 Username you want to use.
-If no name is provided it will show the current user optional arguments:
+If no name is provided it

+will show the current user

+optional arguments:

+-h, --help

+show this help message and exit

--h, --help -c, --clean
+-c, --clean

-Remove user and tokens for all remotes '''
+Remove user and tokens for all remotes

-''' -p [PASSWORD], --password [PASSWORD]
+-p [PASSWORD], --password [PASSWORD]

 User password.
-Use double quotes if password with spacing, and escape quotes if existing.
-If empty, the password is requested interactively (not exposed)
+Use double quotes if password with

+spacing, and escape quotes if existing.
+If empty, the

+password is requested interactively (not exposed)

 -r REMOTE, --remote REMOTE

 Use the specified remote server

--j JSON, --json JSON json file path where the user list will be written to '''
+-j JSON, --json JSON json file path where the user list will be written to

+'''